-* Faculty travel funds are limited and, in part, subject to the outcome of collective bargaining negotiations with the AAUP that have not yet been concluded.
-As such, awards are not guaranteed.
+* Faculty travel funds are limited and awards are made on a first come, first served basis.
 Faculty are encouraged to request funding as soon as they know they will attend a conference or professional workshop.

 Please note: Faculty travel funding is available for members of the AAUP bargaining unit at Storrs, Law School, and regional campuses only.
 UConn Health faculty are not eligible.
 Please see below for more details about eligibility.